geofflangenderfer/geofflangenderfer.com/content/posts/why-you-should-go-freelance.md

 ![Ikigai is the intersection][ikigai-photo]

 ### Low Barriers to Entry
-The online tools to sustainably reach your audience have never been better:
+The online tools to reach your audience have never been more accessible:
 - Social media for access to new fans
 - Wordpress for publishing on your own property
 - Stripe and Patreon for collecting payments